Counseling Services (School Counseling Concentration) Program Requirements

 CNSC 580 Elementary School Counseling Practicum and Student Assistance Coordinator Practicum 3 Credits

-A 100-hour supervised experience in counseling and consultation in an elementary school setting.
+This course provides students with a 100-hour supervised experience in counseling, collaboration, and consultation in an elementary school setting.
 Students will obtain a minimum of forty (40) contact hours with clients.
-The course will also provide an historical overview of the school guidance and counseling function.
+The course will also provide an historical overview of the school counseling function.
 Current practices for assessing, organizing, implementing and evaluating school counseling services will be reviewed.
-Students will develop knowledge and skills in the development of primary, secondary, and tertiary interventions designed to promote the academic and social development of children of elementary school age.
-Students will apply knowledge and skills developed in pre-practicum experiences in addressing the needs of school children.
-Students must be supervised by a Substance Awareness Coordinator (SAC).
+The relationship of the school counseling program to academic objectives will be reviewed.
+Students will develop knowledge and skills in developmental, preventive, and crisis interventions designed to promote the academic and social development of students of elementary school age.
+Role, function, and professional identity of the school counselor in relation to the roles of other professional and support personnel will be discussed in the class and experienced at the site.
+Students apply knowledge and skills developed in pre-practicum experiences in addressing the needs of elementary students.
+Students must be supervised by a Student Assistance Coordinator (SAC).

 CNSC 581 Secondary School Counseling Practicum and Student Assistance Coordinator Practicum 3 Credits